junsuzu/graalvm-en-handson-spring-petclinic/README.md

 ```
 ### 2.3 Configuration of native build tools plugin
 Specify native-maven-plugin(0.9.4) within a native profile as below, which is required to use native build tools plugin provided by GraalVM to invoke native image comiler.
-Be sure to pass native-image build options by using <buildArgs> configuration parameter, to make the native image linked all necessary libraries statically, except libc(This will decrease overhead on runtime).
+Be sure to pass native-image build options by using <buildArgs> configuration parameter, to make the native image linked all dependency libraries statically in build phase except for libc.

 ```
 <profile>